Accelize/ansible-role-xilinx_xrt/README.md

 The role requires to be run as root on the target host.

-CentOS 7 is recommended on AWS since AWS only provides packages for it.

 ## Role Variables

 * **xilinx_xrt_install**: If `true`, install XRT.